 Driving a car can be dangerous even under normal circumstances.
 When poor weather is thrown into the mix, however, it can be a recipe for disaster.
 Conditions such as rain, snow, fog, sleet, ice, high winds, and dust can greatly limit your visibility and hinder your vehicle’s traction on the roads, increasing even the best drivers’ chances of losing control and being involved in a collision.
-As such, it is imperative that drivers make adjustments to the way they drive and compensate for poor conditions to stay safe on the roadways.
+As such, our law firm knows that it is imperative for drivers to make adjustments to the way they drive and compensate for poor conditions to stay safe on the roadways.

 The following tips can help you avoid a collision during bad weather:

 - Slow down: Many car accidents occur because drivers are going too fast for road conditions.
 Reduce your speed to at least 10 miles below the speed limit during inclement weather, especially during rain or snow.
 Slower speeds can help increase your traction and give you more time to react to hazards.
 The faster you go, the higher your chances of skidding become.